ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-13-randomize-slack.md

 7. Click Next
 8. Review the setup information and click Confirm when you're satisfied

+You may be prompted to "Install to Workspace".
+If so, click the button to do so and follow the prompts before continuing.

 #### Retrieve the Slack User Access Token

 After your app is created, it will appear in your apps list at [https://api.slack.com/apps](https://api.slack.com/apps).
 Open that app and browse to "OAuth & Permissions" in the menu.
 Copy the `User OAuth Token` presented at the top of the page.
 It must begin with `xoxp-` to be valid.